moth-quantum/quantum-audio/README.md

 > For a quick tour of Quantum Audio, try [Colab](https://colab.research.google.com/drive/1qGWhTLWoxnJsR7tINR6MVGDvk56CX2uE?ts=66c70dcd) 🚀

+For more details of the package, please refer to the [Documentation](https://quantumaudio.readthedocs.io) site.

 ## 🧩 Version Information <a id="version"></a>

 ### Pre-release original version: ```v0.0.2```